Israel votes as Netanyahu hopes vaccine rollout eclipses graft charges | Politics

 Israel votes as Netanyahu hopes vaccine rollout eclipses graft charges

 Israelis voted on Tuesday in a fourth election in two years, with Prime Minister Benjamin Netanyahu hoping a world-beating COVID-19 vaccine rollout will win him another term.
-With coronavirus precautions at polling booths across the country - and ballots at the airport for quarantined Israelis coming home to vote - opinion polls show the race yet again too close to call.
+Police were out to enforce coronavirus precautions at polling booths across the country - including some at Ben Gurion Airport, for quarantined Israelis coming home to vote - in a race that surveys predicted may again prove too close to call.

-Voting stations close at 10 p.m.
-(2000 GMT), and while exit polls could point to voting trends, an official tally may emerge only late on Wednesday.
+Voting stations close and exit polls will be aired at 10 p.m.
+(2000 GMT).
+But an official tally may not emerge until late on Wednesday.
 The dominant political figure of his generation, Netanyahu, 71, has been in power since 2009.
 But the Israeli electorate is deeply polarised, with supporters hailing him as "King Bibi" and opponents holding up placards calling him "Crime Minister".

-Turnout as of 2 p.m.
-(1200 GMT) was slightly lower than in a March 2020 election.
-Netanyahu went on Twitter mid-afternoon using that turnout data to rally his supporters to vote, having early told them to bring friends and relatives with them.
+Turnout as of 6 p.m.
+(1600 GMT) was slightly lower than in a March 2020 election.
+Netanyahu went on Twitter mid-afternoon using that turnout data to rally his supporters to vote, having earlier told them to bring friends and relatives with them.
 Yair Lapid, a former finance minister who heads the centrist Yesh Atid party, has emerged as Netanyahu's main challenger.

 Taking on social media on election morning Netanyahu urged his supporters to bring friends and relatives to the polling stations to ensure "a strong right-wing government".
 Another possible, but less likely, outcome is an alliance among right-wing, centrist and left-wing parties opposed to a Netanyahu-led government.
 Polls show such an "anyone but Netanyahu" alliance likely to fall short of a ruling majority.